-Increasing Profitability Through A Comprehensive Risk-Based Reliability Improvement Project
+Increasing Profitability by $12MM Through a Risk-Based Reliability Improvement Project

 - A manufacturing and packaging facility needed a solution to help increase asset utilization and increase profitability.

 - PinnacleART facilitated a risk-based reliability improvement process to help the facility identify reliability gaps and opportunities for improvement.